iOvergaard/umbraco-lexicon/docs/migration.md

 \* Inline translation like "Click {#Form_Here} to submit" works in description fields that support UFM.

-\** Lexicon loads dictionary values at application startup.
-Changes require a restart.
+\** Lexicon loads dictionary values once per session.
+Changes require a refresh of the browser.

 ## What's Not Supported